kostyanchick/TimeSeriesStream/README.md

 Client depends on server, but if server lost connection with client - it will save the state of time series for current client.
+When client connection to server is failed it will retry after period set in config.
 By default server uses port 8081 and client uses 8082

 ***